 Examples: The solution replaced more polluting mobility solutions in the area where your organization’s main office is located, restricted the most polluting vehicles entering the area, or increased vehicle occupancy in the existing mobility solutions.

 QUESTION 6: Has the solution changed the need for parking spaces on your organization’s premises or in the events you organize?

 Definitions: The number of parking spaces that the customer organization needs for their employees or customers.

 Examples: The solution increased the use of shared vehicles, replaced car parking spaces with a more efficient bike parking facility, gave employees or customers incentives to use public transport or increased vehicle occupancy in the existing mobility solutions.

 QUESTION 7: Has the solution affected the perceived risk of crime for people trying to reach your premises or events?

 Definitions: “Perceived risk of crime” is your educated opinion on how your employees and customers perceive the impact of the solution on crime against users, transportation workers, vehicles, or infrastructure.
 One of the aspects of the attractiveness of the area where the customer organization is located.

-Examples: The solution made your employees and customers more comfortable using public transportation, walk or ride a bike in the area during the late evening, or improved the attractiveness of the area by reducing vandalism.
+Examples: The solution made your employees and customers more comfortable using public transportation, walking or riding a bike in the area during the late evening, or improved the area’s attractiveness by reducing vandalism.

 QUESTION 8: Has the solution changed the accessibility of the premises of your organization or events that you organize?